 Nurse Practitioners must have:

-- Equivalent full time experience of at least 5,000 hours at an advanced clinical nursing level, and;
+- Equivalent full-time experience of at least 5,000 hours at an advanced clinical nursing level, and;

 - Completed their Masters through a NMBA approved course.

-NP specialties include emergency and critical care, aged care, chronic and complex disease, alcohol and other drugs, medical, surgical, private practice, women’s health, mental health, palliative care, paediatrics, and many others, with some taking on generalist, and highly specialised roles.
+NP specialities include emergency and critical care, aged care, chronic and complex disease, alcohol and other drugs, medical, surgical, private practice, women’s health, mental health, palliative care, paediatrics, and many others, with some taking on generalist, and highly specialised roles.

 Many Nurse Practitioners in Australia and around the world have their own private practices.